NLESC-JCER/cpp2wasm/README.md

 ## Web framework

-A web framework is a abstraction layer for making web applications.
-It takes care of mapping a request on a certain url to an user defined function.
-And mapping the return of an user defined function to a response like a HTML page or error message.
+A web framework is an abstraction layer for making web applications.
+It takes care of mapping a request on a certain url to a user defined function.
+And mapping the return of a user defined function to a response like an HTML page or an error message.

 ## Python